parenthetical-e/accumulate/README.markdown

 # Decision models

- The other decision models are 'likelihood', 'bayes', 'drift', 'last', and 'drift'.
+ The other decision models are 'likelihood', 'bayes', 'drift', 'last', 'first', and 'drift'.

  1. 'count' see above